A Routine MCA Assessment Flagged Financial Abuse in 2 Seconds. The Assessor Hadn't Consciously Registered It.

 You Remain in Control

 AI assists.
 You decide.Every flag is for your professional review.
 You assess, you decide, you document your reasoning.
-The AI is a safety net, not a replacement for judgment.
+Like F1 telemetry — the system shows you the data, the driver makes the call.

 Complete Audit Trail

-Full documentationEvery concern documented with timestamp, who raised it, who reviewed it, what action was taken.
-Evidence of robust safeguarding culture for CQC.
+Evidence-grade recordsEvery concern documented with timestamp, who raised it, who reviewed it, what action was taken.
+The kind of evidence trail that made a CQC inspector say: "This is what evidence looks like."

 Consistent Across All Staff